adikabintang/kolor-di-dinding/networking/bgp.md

 - https://www.noction.com/blog/bgp-next-hop
 - https://moodle.epfl.ch/pluginfile.php/2731792/mod_resource/content/1/bgpSols.pdf

 1. BGP is path vector protocol.
 What is path? it's the AS path.
-So it does something like "to go to 69.69.69.0/24 the path is ASN 65576, 64585, 65538".
+So it is something like "to go to 69.69.69.0/24 the path is ASN 65576, 64585, 65538".
-   1. Autonomous System (AS): a singl network that is under a single administration with a single routing policy
+   1. Autonomous System (AS): a single network that is under a single administration with a single routing policy
 2. Why BGP for internet routing?
    1. internet is large. we cannot use OSPF, for example, because every node maps the whole route.
    2. the networks in the internet are run by different organizations.
 So each organization can choose the way the run the network inside their own AS.